raireyouja/Entrust/README.md

  100%     37 (longest request)

 ```
 we got 0 failed request with a speed of 0.023 ms/request, it returned requests at a rate of 44056.65 requests per second and the slowest request took only 37ms.
-By incresing the Concurrency Level to 500 we still got the same results, starting from 1000 concurrent request we start having failed requests but with no big difference in time per requests, the 50% of requests was served in 16 ms at a rate of 34823.43 requests/sec:
+By increasing the Concurrency Level to 500 we still got the same results, starting from 1000 concurrent request we start having failed requests but with no big difference in time per requests, the 50% of requests was served in 16 ms at a rate of 34823.43 requests/sec:
 ```
 Concurrency Level:      1000
 Time taken for tests:   0.574 seconds